rwieruch/blog_robinwieruch_content/redux-mobx-confusion.md

 {{% chapter_header "Key Takeaways" "keyTakeaways" %}}

-* learn React and setState first!
+* learn React with setState and this.state to manage local state
+  * get comfortable with it
+  * experience the issues you run into without a state managament library like Redux or MobX
+* learning recommendations
-* learning recommendation: setState -> optional: (MobX -> MobX more restricted (e.g. useStrict)) -> Redux
+  * setState -> MobX -> MobX more restricted (e.g. useStrict) -> Redux
-* use MobX in a smaller size &amp; few developers project
-* use Redux in a bigger size &amp; several developers / teams project
+  * or stick to one solution after setState:
 * use MobX over Redux:
   * short learning curve
   * simple to use (magic)